Boost Your Testosterone Naturally: A Guide for Everyday People in Leander, TX

 Examples: Frozen meals, packaged snacks, fast food burgers

-Why it matters: High in unhealthy fats, salt, and additives that increase inflammation and insulin resistance.
+Why it matters: These foods are high in unhealthy fats, salt, and additives that increase inflammation and insulin resistance.

 Better swap: Cook simple meals at home using whole ingredients.